 Traffic ticket?
 Call a Nevada criminal defense attorney...

-Were you or a loved one harmed in Nevada because of a defective seat belt?
+Were you or a loved one harmed in Nevada because of a defective safety belt?
 Our Las Vegas car accident attorneys will fight to recover money damages to pay for all your medical bills, pain and suffering, lost wages, and loss of future earnings.
 And you pay us nothing unless we win.
+(For cases in California, please visit our page on Vehicle Code 27315 - Callifornia's law on mandatory use of seatbelts.

 - NRS 484D.495; NRS 484D.500; Nevada DMV Violation Codes; the Nevada DMV refers to not wearing a seat belt as "Seat belt not used properly as required", Violation Code 095 or ACD Code F04; Alison Noon, Bill Would Let Nevada Police Pull Over Seat Belt Offenders, US News (March 23, 2017).